Do you hate wood shavings as much as I do?

 Turning the floor over to you.

+Now it’s time for your feedback about fleece liners.
 I know a bunch of chinchilla owners use fleece for their chinchilla cages so chime in with your thoughts.

-Do your chinchillas love the fleece liners?
+Do your chinchillas love fleece liners?

 Do you love fleece liners and agree they make life easier?